Funny horror books you’ll love if you’re excited for Ghostbusters: Frozen Empire

 Gideon the Ninth by Tamsyn Muir

-Brought up by unfriendly nuns, ancient retainers, and countless skeletons, Gideon is ready to abandon a life of servitude and an afterlife as a reanimated corpse.
+Gideon is ready to abandon a life of servitude and an afterlife as a reanimated corpse.
 She prepares to launch her daring escape, but her childhood nemesis won’t set her free without a service.
-Harrowhark Nonagesimus, bone witch extraordinaire, has been summoned into action.
+Bone witch extraordinaire Harrowhark Nonagesimus springs into action.
 The Emperor has invited the heirs to each of his loyal Houses to a deadly trial of wits and skill.
 If Harrowhark succeeds she will become an immortal, all-powerful servant of the Resurrection, but she has no chance without Gideon.

 Hollow Kingdom by Kira Jane Buxton

-S.T., a domesticated crow, is a bird of simple pleasures: hanging out with his owner Big Jim, trading insults with Seattle’s wild crows, and enjoying the finest food humankind has to offer: Cheetos.
-But when Big Jim’s eyeball falls out of his head, S.T. is left with no choice but to abandon his old life and venture out into a wild and frightening new world with his trusty steed Dennis, where he discovers that the neighbors are devouring one another.
+S.T., a domesticated crow, is a bird of simple pleasures.
+He likes hanging out with his owner Big Jim, trading insults with Seattle’s wild crows, and enjoying the finest food humankind has to offer: Cheetos.
+But when Big Jim’s eyeball falls out of his head, S.T. has no choice but to abandon his old life.
+He ventures out into a wild and frightening new world with his trusty steed Dennis.
+And the two discover that the neighbors are devouring one another.
 Humanity’s extinction has seemingly arrived, and the only one determined to save it is a cowardly crow whose only knowledge of the world comes from TV.